cgao-comp/ODDGI/README.md

 ## Chaos-ODDGI
-The code related to the paper below：Dynamic Community Detection Over Evolving Networks based on the Optimized Deep Graph Infomax
+The code related to the paper below：Dynamic Community Detection Over Evolving Networks based on the Optimized Deep Graph Infomax.

 ## Run